typicalninja/google-sr/packages/google-that/README.md

 # google-that

-CLI tool to scrape google search results without a api key 🚀.
+CLI tool to scrape google search results without an api key 🚀.

 ## Install 📦

-To get started, you can install **google-sr** using your preferred package manager:
+To get started, you can install **google-that** using your preferred package manager:

 > We suggest you install the package as a global module